AlverGant/mikrotik_erase_bbt/README.md

 # Getting rid of false bad blocks on Mikrotik NAND devices
+## This has been tested on RB433/RB433AG/RB493G

-Mikrotik NAND flash devices can grow their bad block table over time.
+Mikrotik NAND flash devices can grow their bad block tables over time.
-When burning an OpenWRT image directly on the flash and particularly if a micro SD card is inserted during the flashing operation, lots of bad blocks do develop, usually rendering the device unusable, incapable even of returning it to RouterOS.
-It is somewhat unclear to me why that happens but the answer lie in the electronics, maybe a timing issue on the bus in which the CPU talks to the flash, that bus is shared with the micro SD card.
+When burning an OpenWRT image directly onto flash and, particularly if a micro SD card is inserted during the flashing operation, lots of false bad blocks do develop, eventually reaching a high percentage of the storage, rendering the device unusable, incapable even of returning it to RouterOS.
+It is somewhat unclear to me why this happens but the answer may lie in the electronics, maybe there is a timing issue on the bus which the CPU talks to the flash, that bus is shared with the SD card.

-If that's your case like mine, here are the instructions to repair it.
+If that's your case like it was mine, here are the instructions to repair it.

 First you will need:
 ```